SwimmingHoles.info logo

 TYPE Falls

-DESCRIPTION Several small falls northwest of Greenville- falls for playing and cooling off, not really big enough for swimming.
+DESCRIPTION Several small falls and sliding rocks northwest of Greenville.
 For details, see DIRECTIONS below.

 AREAS Varies, see below